 ⓘ GOOD TO KNOW: In Singapore, the legal drinking age is 18.
 Drinking is forbidden in public places between 10:30 pm and 7:00 am.
 Also, there are a few parts of Singapore where you cannot drink between 7:00 am on Saturday to 7:00 am on Monday.

-The hawker centre is in the heart of Chinatown and is a great one-stop place for all your local food cravings with an affordable price.
+The hawker centre is in the heart of Chinatown and is a great one-stop place for all your local food cravings at an affordable price.

 You can visit the Chinatown Complex for all your meals, but you might encounter some crowd during the lunch rush.
 The best time to go would be after breakfast hours and before the lunch break begins.